dindapw/peterparker/README.md

 8. Repeat process 1 thru 6 until there is no more file to read.

-## Data structure
+## Data Ware House
 ![structure](structure.png)

-Here's a list of the tables, and its structure
+Here is the list of table.
+Each table has date_effective to indicate when the data is replicated to the table.
+If there's a duplicate data, it will be updated, including the date_effective.

 <details>
 <summary> table "series" </summary>
+<p>This table holds the details of tv series and including the popularity and rating.</p>
 <p>

 ```sql